WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-13-programming-microservices-net-core-3-1.md

   * Communication between microservices should be implemented through some kind of queue
   * Use DDD and CQRS approaches with the Mediator and Repository Pattern

 To keep it simple, I will use an in-memory database.
 During the implementation, I will point out what you have to change if you want to use a normal database.
-I will split up the full implementation.
+I will split up the full implementation of these microservices over multiple posts.

 In this post, I will create the microservices with the needed features.
-In the following posts, I will implement <a href="/document-your-microservice-with-swagger" target="_blank" rel="noopener noreferrer">Swagger</a>, create a <a href="/dockerize-an-asp-net-core-microservice-and-rabbitmq/" target="_blank" rel="noopener noreferrer">Docker container</a>, set up <a href="/rabbitmq-in-an-asp-net-core-3-1-microservice" target="_blank" rel="noopener noreferrer">RabbitMQ</a> and explain [CQRS](https://www.programmingwithwolfgang.com/cqrs-in-asp-net-core-3-1/) and <a href="/mediator-pattern-in-asp-net-core-3-1/" target="_blank" rel="noopener noreferrer">Mediator</a>.
+In the following posts, I will implement <a href="/document-your-microservice-with-swagger" target="_blank" rel="noopener noreferrer">Swagger</a>, create a <a href="/dockerize-an-asp-net-core-microservice-and-rabbitmq/" target="_blank" rel="noopener noreferrer">Docker container</a>, set up <a href="/rabbitmq-in-an-asp-net-core-3-1-microservice" target="_blank" rel="noopener noreferrer">RabbitMQ</a> and explain [CQRS](https://www.programmingwithwolfgang.com/cqrs-in-asp-net-core-3-1/) and the <a href="/mediator-pattern-in-asp-net-core-3-1/" target="_blank" rel="noopener noreferrer">Mediator</a> pattern.

 ## Structure of the Microservice